 Be sure to bring a sufficient amount of your personal medications, as pharmacies are not found in the remote areas of this expedition.

 The Southern Ocean, and specifically the Drake Passage, are notorious for rough seas.
 If you are prone to motion-sickness, consult with your physician to determine the best remedy.
 The ship’s doctor on board will have sea-sickness medicine, but it is best to bring your own as well.

 Protect yourself against dehydration by drinking plenty of fluids whenever you can, not just when you are thirsty.
 This can prevent a range of medical problems associated with traveling.
 We will be outdoors for long periods of time, so take precautions to avoid overexposure to the sun.
 Bring a sun hat with a wide brim or scarf, polarized sunglasses, and a high-SPF sunscreen.

 In case of serious injury or illness while traveling, it is important to understand that satisfactory medical facilities may not exist nearby.
 Should you require emergency medical care, it may be necessary to depart the country by international medical evacuation services.
-The cost of your expedition includes $100,000 in emergency evacuation and $25,000 cover for medical expenses.
+The cost of our expedition includes $100,000 of emergency evacuation cover and $25,000 cover for medical expenses.
 If you would like request more information about this policy, please contact our office at 206.285.4000, or you can review the pamphlet given in your final documents package.